unbit/uwsgi-docs/Broodlord.rst

 Auto-scaling with Broodlord mode
 ================================

-Broodlord (taken from Starcraft, like :doc:`Zerg` mode) is a way for vassals to ask for more workers from the Emperor.
+Broodlord (taken from Starcraft, like :doc:`Zerg` mode) is a way for a vassal to ask for "reinforcements" to the Emperor.
+"Reinforcements" are new vassals spawned on demand generally bound on the same socket.
 Broodlord mode alone is not very useful.
 However, when combined with :doc:`Zerg`, :doc:`Idle` and :doc:`Emperor` it can be used to implement auto-scaling for your apps.

+WARNING: If you are looking for a way to dynamically adapt the number of workers of an instance, check the :doc:`Cheaper` mode, Broodlord mode is for spawning totally new instances.

 A 'simple' example
 ------------------